 medium bunch chard, stemmed and chopped into small pieces (Reserve the stems and pickle them to serve on the side.)

 Bring chicken broth to a boil, and add chard, a little at a time, till submerged.
 Reduce heat to medium-low, and let chard cook until it is soft and somewhat reduced in volume.
-(I usually do this the night before because I like the chard to be really tender.)
 Drain chard well.